GCuser99/tbXLLerator/Sources/Readme.md

-This framework requires Jon Johnson's [ExcelSDK](https://github.com/fafalone/TBXLLUDF) module to work.
+This framework requires the latest version of Jon Johnson's [ExcelSDK](https://github.com/fafalone/TBXLLUDF) module to work.